This page is about steps you can take to look after yourself and your family financially during the COVID-19 pandemic

 - Rent relief schemes, that encourage landlords to reduce rent by providing them with financial support to do so, are available in many States and Territories.
 You can access this help by speaking with your landlord/agent.

-- Rent Relief grants, that provide rent relief payments of up to $3,000 (Victoria) and $2,000 (Western Australia), to help tenants experiencing rental hardship due to COVID 19, have been announced by the Victorian and Western Australian Governments.
-Check your State or Territory Government websites for specific details and further announcements.
+- Rent Relief grants, that provide rent relief payments of up to $3,000 (Victoria), $2,000 (Western Australia) and $2000 (Tasmania) to help tenants experiencing rental hardship due to COVID 19 are available..
+Check your State or Territory Government websites below for specific details and further announcements.

 If you are not affected by the pandemic but need information on rent, check out our general information on rent.